-All of our teachers and support staff will have access to support in teaching pupils of SEN when appropriate and access to advice, information and resources.
-Teachers are encouraged to undertake training to enable them to teach all children effectively and to maintain and develop the quality of teaching.
-Teaching assistants have regular in-house training and are able to attend training courses specific to the needs of a particular child or group of children they are supporting.
+All of our teachers and support staff have access to support in teaching pupils of SEND when appropriate and access to advice, information and resources.
+The Continuous Professional Development curriculum for staff, led by SLT, ensure a universal by design approach and quality first teaching are golden threads throughout each year of CPD.
+As such, they have become part of the culture and ethos of the school and are seen across the curriculum.
+Considerable time each year is dedicated to additional training in the four broad areas of Special Educational Need as identified in The Code of Practice to deepen knowledge and understanding and to embed strategies and support techniques.
+In addition to this, teachers are encouraged to undertake further individual training to enable them to teach all pupils effectively and to maintain and develop the quality of teaching in their classroom.
+Teaching assistants have regular in-house training and can attend additional training courses specific to the needs of a particular pupil or group of pupils they are supporting, including access to the training provided by the Local Authority.

-The SENDCo regularly attends Local Authority SENDCo network meetings and in order to keep up to date with local and national updates in SEND.
+The SENDCO regularly attends CPD events / seminars and attends Local Authority SENDCo network meetings in order to keep up to date with local and national updates in SENDD.